bpurinton/PebbleCounts/docs/PebbleCounts_Manual_md.md

                         distinct colors?
 DEFAULT=1
   -maxGS MAXGS          Maximum expected longest axis grain size in meters.
                         DEFAULT=0.3
-  -cutoff CUTOFF        Cutoff factor in pixels for inclusion of pebble in
+  -cutoff CUTOFF        Cutoff factor (minimum b-axis length) in pixels for
-                        final count.
-DEFAULT=9
+                        inclusion of pebble in final count.
+10 is good for ~1 mm/pixel images, 25 for < 0.8 mm/pixel.
+DEFAULT=10
   -min_sz_factors MIN_SZ_FACTORS [MIN_SZ_FACTORS ...]
                         Factors to multiply cutoff value by at each scale.
                         Used to clean-up the masks for easier clicking.
-The default values are good for ~1 mm/pixel imagery but should be doubled for sub-millimeter or halved for centimeter resolution imagery.
+The default values are good for ~1 mm/pixel imagery but should be doubled for < 0.8 mm/pixel or halved for centimeter resolution imagery.
 DEFAULT=[100, 10, 2] -win_sz_factors WIN_SZ_FACTORS [WIN_SZ_FACTORS ...]
                         Factors to multiply maximum grain-size (in pixels) by